Attention! Your Vision Language Model Could Be Maliciously Manipulated: Introduction

 In this work, we empirically and theoretically validate that VLMs are extremely susceptible to visual inputs due to their continuous nature, compared to the discrete properties of text tokens.
 Consequently, imperceptible perturbations could precisely manipulate each output token.
 To this end, we propose a novel attack called \fname to efficiently generate such perturbations. \name enables the unification of diverse attack strategies by inducing VLMs to produce predetermined outputs through adversarial perturbations.
 Given that VLMs are inherently designed to generate responses for various tasks, we can first encode a specific task into a desired output.
-Then we employ our \name to manipulate the VLMs using adversarial perturbation to achieve the intended output, thus completing the attack for various tasks.
+Then we employ our \name to manipulate the VLMs using adversarial imperceptible perturbation to offer a more general framework applicable to various attack strategies.
 Our contributions are summarized as follows: \begin{itemize}[leftmargin=*,noitemsep,topsep=2pt] \item We provide a theoretical analysis proving that visual perturbations induce more severe distortions in the output sequence compared to textual prompt modifications. \item We introduce an efficient and powerful attack called \fname.
 To the best of our knowledge, it is the first work that demonstrates the potential of precise manipulation of each token in a VLM's output using imperceptible perturbation. \item \name serves as a versatile adversarial tool, enabling a broad spectrum of attacks, \ie, jailbreaking, hijacking, hallucination, privacy breaches, denial-of-service, generating sponge examples, while simultaneously functioning as a robust watermarking technique for copyright protection. \item Extensive experiments across eight distinct tasks and multiple benchmark datasets confirm the effectiveness and generalizability of \name \end{itemize}